 Does Boston Jewish Film have programs other than the annual fall Festival?

 Yes!
 Boston Jewish Film hosts previews and special screenings of Jewish and Israeli films throughout the year under our Boston Jewish Film 360 program.
-We also host a summer encore series in July and August, which screens all the hits from the November Festival.
+We also host a Summer Cinematheque series in July and August.
+We also run the Boston Israeli Film Festival, which occurs annual in February.

 Boston Jewish Film is also home to ReelAbilities Boston Film Festival an annual spring film festival that is dedicated to promoting awareness and appreciation of the lives, stories, and artistic expression of people with different abilities.